Where to Start?

 In that case you might want to consider raising the salary, offering extra incentives such as housing and airfare, or moving more money into the salary and deducting it from, let’s say, food allowances, to look more attractive.

 Is there a company car that'll provides transportation to and from work?
 Are holidays and vacations paid?
 Will your company pay for teacher’s visa fees?
 Does your company have summer off or extended vacation days?
 Lace your ad with all the benefits your company offers.
 Don't hold back!

-If you have photos or videos across social media platforms such as Facebook or YouTube, make sure to share these links in your school description and with agents.
+Add some photos and videos to your ESL job ad, and if you have photos or videos across social media platforms such as Facebook or YouTube, make sure to share these links in your school description and with agents.
 If you don’t have any, what are you doing!?
 Create some now!

 Chek You English

-Believe it or not, I've seen loads of jobs ad in China that've contained misspelled words and terrible grammar mistakes.
+Believe it or not, I've seen loads of ESL jobs ad in China that've contained misspelled words and terrible grammar mistakes.
 It goes without saying that it's a huge turnoff and it's likely to deter any candidate from taking your ad seriously.
 No wat I'n seying?

 "We look forward to hearing from you!"
-"We'd love to have you join our company!" ""We're looking fo fun, positive, energetic teachers that are just as cool as we are!"
+"We'd love to have you join our company!"
+"We're looking fo fun, positive, energetic teachers that are just as cool as we are!"
 "Have a very nice day!"
 Interest ... increased ... exponentially.

-The Right Websites
+Post on The Right Websites